PulseWaves/Specification/specification.rst

 .. class:: heading4

-This document describes PulseWaves - an open, vendor-neutral standard specification for storing geo-referenced full waveform LiDAR data.
+This document describes the *PulseWaves* specification - an open, stand-alone, vendor-neutral, LAS-compatible data exchange format for storing geo-referenced full waveform LiDAR.
 The document is distributed for the purpose of discussing, evaluating, and brain-storming the PulseWaves format in its initial 1.0 version.
 The current draft is expected to continuously change before the actual 1.0 version is released.
 One of the design goals is to remain forward compatible and allow for changing demands such as additional or different fields in the data records without breaking PulseWaves readers that only implement an older version of the specification.

-The *Pulse* files (*.pls) describe the emitted laser pulses with geo-referenced origin and direction.
+The PulseWaves format consists of two binary files: The *Pulse* files (*.pls) describe the emitted laser pulses with geo-referenced origin and direction.
 The *Waves* files (*.wvs) contain the samples of the outgoing and returning waveform shapes for the relevant sections of these pulses (e.g. in the vicinity of where something was hit).
 The PulseWaves format is meant to be compatible with the LAS format of the ASPRS.
 These *Laser* files (*.las) describe discrete returns with attributes where either the sensor hardware or some post-processing software have computed that something was "hit" by the laser beam.
 Via the GPS time it is possible to find the PulseWaves that the Laser returns are "attached" to.

 ==============================================================================
 Introduction
 ==============================================================================

-This document describes the simple stand-alone PulseWaves format for storing geo-referenced full waveform data that is compatible with the LAS format and that is just as simple to parse and use.
-It consists of two binary files: a PuLSe file (\*.pls) and a WaVeS (\*.wvs) file.
+This document describes the simple PulseWaves data exchange format for storing geo-referenced full waveform data that is compatible with the LAS format and just as simple to parse and use.
+It consists of two binary files: a Pulse file (\*.pls) and a Waves (\*.wvs) file.

 The Pulse file is stand-alone.
 It describes a geo-referenced locations and directions of the pulses.
 For each fired pulse it stores the geo-referenced coordinates of the lasers's optical center and the geo-referenced direction vector of the pulse together with the moment that the first and last sample for the returning waveform was recorded.
 This file alone is, for example, already sufficient to verify coverage or "sweep out" the scanned 3D space.

-The WaVeS file is *not* stand-alone and depends upon the PuLSe file.
-Each pulse in the PuLSe file contains an offset into the WaVeS file to where the actual digitized samples for the relevant segments of that pulse are stored that describe the shape of the waveform in detail.
+The Waves file is *not* stand-alone and depends upon the Pulse file.
+Each pulse in the Pulse file contains an offset into the Waves file to where the actual digitized samples for the relevant segments of that pulse are stored that describe the shape of the waveform in detail.
 The format how the waveforms are sampled is kept flexible as each pulse references a sampling description.

-Via the GPS time the pulses in the PuLSe file and their associated WaVeS may (optionally) be linked to the discrete point returns stored in corresponding LASer files and vice-versa.
+Via the GPS time the pulses in the Pulse file and their associated Waves may (optionally) be linked to the discrete point returns stored in corresponding LASer files and vice-versa.

 ==============================================================================
-The PuLSe file (\*.pls)
+The Pulse file (\*.pls)
 ==============================================================================

-The PuLSe file is a binary file consisting of a Header, any number of optional Variable Length Records (VLRs), the Pulse Records, and one or more Appended Variable Length Records (AVLRs).
+The Pulse file is a binary file consisting of a Header, any number of optional Variable Length Records (VLRs), the Pulse Records, and one or more Appended Variable Length Records (AVLRs).
 All data are in little-endian format.

 The Header contains generic data such as the version of the file, creation date, the number of pulses, etc. The Variable Length Records (VLRs) and the Appended Variable Length Records (AVLRs) contain various types of additional data, most importantly the description of how the waveform are sampled and the geo-referencing information, but also additional sensor data or user defined data.
 The AVRLs are essentially just like the VLRs but can be appended at the end of the file.
-This allows, for example, to add another pulse description, correct the projection information, or include a spatial indexing data structure to an existing PuLSe file without having to re-write the entire file.
+This allows, for example, to add another pulse description, correct the projection information, or include a spatial indexing data structure to an existing Pulse file without having to re-write the entire file.

-.. csv-table:: The PuLSe File Structure
+.. csv-table:: The Pulse File Structure
     :widths: 100

     "Header"